heremaps/here-data-sdk-cpp/docs/create-platform-client-settings.md

    > #### Note
    > The `Network` client is designed and intended to be shared.

-3. To configure the handling of failed requests, create the `RetrySettings` object with the following parameters:
+3. To configure handling of failed requests, create the `RetrySettings` object with the following parameters:

    - `retry_condition` – the HTTP status codes that you want to retry.
    - `backdown_strategy` – the delay between retries.